keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ## Enable Keptn for your cluster

-To enable the Keptn Lifecycle Controller in your cluster, annotate the Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) resource for each namespace in the cluster.
+To enable the Keptn in your cluster, annotate the Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) resource for each namespace in the cluster.